swannodette/om-sync/README.md

 ## Example

-`om-sync` leverage the new `:tx-listen` option allowed by `om.core/root`.
-For example you could imagine setting up your application like so:
+`om-sync` leverages the new `:tx-listen` option allowed by `om.core/root`.
+For example you can imagine setting up your application like so:

 ```clj